On-Demand Sandbox for Storage Snapshots

 - SureBackup job.
 You must link the application group with VMs and virtual lab to the SureBackup job.
 For more information, see SureBackup Job.

 How On-Demand Sandbox for Storage Snapshots Works

-To start a VM from the storage snapshot in the On-Demand Sandbox, Veeam Backup & Replication needs to present this storage snapshot to an ESXi host as a datastore.
+To start a VM from a storage snapshot in On-Demand Sandbox, Veeam Backup & Replication needs to present this storage snapshot to an ESXi host as a datastore.
 To do this, Veeam Backup & Replication performs the following actions:

 - Veeam Backup & Replication detects the latest storage snapshot for the VM whose disks are located on the storage system.

 - Veeam Backup & Replication triggers the storage system to create a copy of the storage snapshot.
 The snapshot copy helps protect the storage snapshot from changes.

 To create a snapshot copy, Veeam Backup & Replication uses the same technology as for Data Recovery from Storage Snapshots.
 The technology choice depends on licenses installed on the storage system.
 For more information, see Data Recovery from Storage Snapshots.

 - The snapshot copy is presented as a new datastore to the ESXi host on which the virtual lab is registered.

 - Veeam Backup & Replication performs regular operations required for On-Demand Sandbox: reconfigures the VMX file, starts the VM, performs necessary tests for it and so on.

 - After you finish working with VMs and power off On-Demand Sandbox, Veeam Backup & Replication performs cleanup operations: powers off the VM and the proxy appliance in the virtual lab, unmounts the datastore from the ESXi host and triggers the storage system to remove the snapshot copy.